willbadr/102_flowers_classifier/README.md

 You will build a deep learning model that recognizes different flower species from a 102 different categories.
 You will build, train and deploy the model using Amazon Sagemaker, MXNet Framework and the Oxford 102-Flower Category Dataset.

-NOTE: I will be using Oregon (us-west-2) region for the demo
+NOTE: You will be using Oregon (us-west-2) region for the demo

 ### Step1 (Model Training):